Quantifying Urban Road Network Vulnerability and Resilience to Attacks: Results

 In equilibrium, $r$ is related to the time spent by vehicles and number of vehicles in the simulation at any given moment as $r*T=N$.
-Further, $T=N_R*200/v$, where $v$ is the average velocity of vehicles in the simulation in m/s and each road is 200m long. $r*P(N_S)$ denotes the contribution of vehicles entering the simulation to the rate of growth of vehicle blockage.
+Further, $T=N_R*200/v$, where $v$ is the average velocity of vehicles in the simulation in m/s and each road is 200m long. $r\cdot P(N_S)$ denotes the contribution of vehicles entering the simulation to the rate of growth of vehicle blockage.
 In the limit no routes are blocked, $P(N_S)$ is 0, and there is no growing blockage.
 When all routes are blocked, $P(N_S)=1$ and all vehicle routes are blocked, thus all incoming vehicles enter the blockage.

 The $(1-N_S/K)$ contribution is due to the finite vehicle capacity of the grid.
 As more of the grid is occupied by traffic jams, vehicles cannot enter the simulation at their intended origin, which diminishes the rate of growth of stopped vehicle blockage close to grid carrying capacity.
 The $(1+N_S/K)$ term is because existing vehicles in the simulation cannot reach their intended destination due to the growing traffic jam, and instead attach to the growing vehicle blockage quicker than their intended destination.
-Thus, the $(1-N_S/K)^2$ term accounts for vehicles not able to leave depart from their origin due to growing vehicle blockage, as well existing vehicles that attach to the blockage on their routes.
-Figure~\ref{fig:ns_t}a shows that the theory matches traffic simulation results quite well for different initial numbers of roads blocked, as well as for simulations of different grid sizes (Fig.~\ref{fig:ns_t}b).
+Thus, the $(1-N_S/K)^2$ term accounts for vehicles not able to leave depart from their origin due to the growing vehicle blockage, as well existing vehicles that attach to the blockage on their routes.
+Figure~\ref{fig:fig2}c shows that the theory matches traffic simulation results quite well for different initial numbers of roads blocked.
+We also confirmed this for simulations of different grid sizes.